TirthDadhaniya/Modern-Saas-Landing-Page/README.md

 ## 📞 Support

-For support, email hello@admybrand.ai or create an issue in this repository.
+For support, email work.tirthdadhaniya@gmail.com or create an issue in this repository.

 ---